What powers and responsibilities do my parents have?

 ReachOut.com has information for young people about dealing with family and other relationships.

-Family Court makes decisions about family law cases and has general information on family court processes available online.
+Federal Circuit and Family Court of Australia makes decisions about family law cases and has general information on family court processes available online.

 Queensland Civil and Administrative Tribunal can review some decisions that have been made about children and young people.